daan98/3d-portfolio/README.md

 ## Alternative design for a portfolio

-In this mini project was developed using the following technologies:
+This mini project was developed using the following technologies:

 - TypeScript
 - React